loomts/ape-dts/docs/en/tutorial/mysql_to_clickhouse.md

-# Migrate data from MySQL to StarRocks
+# Migrate data from MySQL to Clickhouse

 # Prerequisites
 - [prerequisites](./prerequisites.md)